scala/scala-lang/blog/_posts/2024-03-26-ambassadors-initiative.md

 Ambassadors have volunteered to work with the Scala Center and the community to:

-* help newcomers learn Scala and become part of the community
+* Help newcomers learn Scala and become part of the community
-* improve communication between everyone involved with Scala
+* Improve communication between everyone involved with Scala
-* aid and support each other's efforts
+* Aid and support each other's efforts

 We encourage Ambassadors to: